-1) mm/dd/yy) Trainer Print Name Trainer Signature 1) mm/dd/yy) Apprentice Name Apprentice Signature
+mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature

-9342.06 Communicate with others by:
+9357.06 Communicate with others by:

-- participating in worksite orientation meetings; - demonstrating verbal and written skills; - communicating and cooperating with supervisors and co-workers; - acting as a team player; - mentoring and providing instruction to others as necessary; - using pre-determined language and signals; - using communication equipment such as radios, cell or satellite phones, horns and other devices for signalling; - recognizing established signs/signals/alarms; - communicating with the signal person; - responding to alarms such as warning signs, danger notices, bells, whistles; - providing instruction to others to indicate positions of equipment as well as the direction and swing radius; and, - signalling haul unit drivers that truck is loaded and ready where applicable according to work environment and work conditions, manufacturer's specifications (operator's manual), government legislation and regulations and site and company policies.
+- participating in worksite orientation meetings; - · demonstrating verbal and written skills; - communicating and cooperating with supervisors and co-workers; - acting as a team player; - mentoring and providing instruction to others as necessary; - using pre-determined language and signals; - using communication equipment such as radios, cell or satellite phones, horns and other devices for signaling; - recognizing established signs/signals/alarms; - communicating with the signal person; - responding to alarms such as warning signs, danger notices, bells, whistles; - providing instruction to others to indicate positions of equipment; and, - signaling haul unit drivers that truck is loaded and ready where applicable according to work environment and work conditions, manufacturer's specifications (operator's manual), government legislation and regulations and site and company policies.

-(n nm/dd/yy) Trainer Print Name Trainer Signature / (n nm/dd/yy) Apprentice Name Apprentice Signature
+mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature

-9342.07 Manage health and wellness by:
+9357.07 Manage health and wellness by:

-- practising techniques for remaining physically, mentally and emotionally "fit for work"; - maintaining a healthy lifestyle and diet to positively influence fatigue, performance, physical fitness and agility; - balancing personal and work life, to contribute to overall occupational success; - dealing with work-related and personal stress that can affect family relationships; - maintaining an emotional state that will positively affect tolerance for dealing with stress, the decisions they make, and their ability to do a job; - assessing emotional state before deciding to operate equipment; - recognizing that the effects of alcohol, over-the-counter drugs, prescription drugs or illegal drugs can continue before, during and after work, and there can also be consequences for using these substances; - using personal strategies to recognize and alleviate the causes and symptoms of stress that may affect performance at work; - using personal strategies to recognize and combat fatigue; - planning ahead for work breaks to be taken; - using procedures and proactive techniques such as stretching and lifting methods to prevent workplace injuries; - planning suitable sleep and other breaks to avoid fatigue while completing operating responsibilities; - addressing occupational factors which contribute to health-related challenges such as obstructive sleep apnea, back strain, injuries caused by slips, trips and falls, hypothermia and hyperthermia; - using personal hygiene habits that positively affect workplace relationships. - confirming access to water, food and medication when applicable; and, - accessing assistance as required according to work environment and work conditions, manufacturer's specifications, government legislation and regulations and site and company policies.
+- practising techniques for remaining physically, mentally and emotionally "fit for work"; - maintaining a healthy lifestyle and diet to positively influence fatigue, performance, physical fitness and agility; - balancing personal and work life, to contribute to overall occupational success; - dealing with work-related and personal stress that can affect family relationships; - maintaining an emotional state that will positively affect tolerance for dealing with stress, the decisions they make, and their ability to do a iob: - assessing emotional state before deciding to operate; - knowing that the effects of alcohol, over-the-counter drugs, prescription drugs or illegal drugs can continue before, during and after work, and there can also be consequences for using these substances;

+- using personal strategies to recognize and alleviate the causes and symptoms of stress that may affect performance at work; - using personal strategies to recognize and combat fatigue; - planning ahead and knowing where work breaks can be taken; - using procedures and proactive techniques such as stretching and lifting methods to prevent workplace injuries; - planning suitable sleep and other breaks to avoid fatigue while completing operating responsibilities; - addressing occupational factors which contribute to health-related challenges such as obstructive sleep apnea, back strain, injuries caused by slips, trips and falls, hypothermia and hyperthermia; - using personal hygiene habits that positively affect workplace relationships. - confirming access to water, food and medication when applicable; and. - accessing assistance as required according to work environment and work conditions, manufacturer's specifications, government legislation and regulations and site and company policies.

-(mm/dd/yy) Trainer Print Name Trainer Signature (mm/dd/yy) Apprentice Name Apprentice Signature
+mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Name Apprentice Signature

-9343 Protect Self, Others and the Environment (Operational Safety)
+9358 Protect Self, Others and the Environment (Operational Safety)